litmuschaos/v1-litmus-docs/docs/chaosengine-concepts.md

 </tr>
 <tr>
   <th>Description</th>
-  <td>Flag to specify one or more app namespace-label pairs whose health is also monitored as part of the chaos experiment, in addition to a primary application specified in the <code>.spec.appInfo</code>.
-NOTE: If any of the auxiliary application is present inside different namespace other than where our AUT is running.
-In that case we have to create the ClusterRole(applicable for the namespaced experiments only) as we are accessing multiple namespaces</td>
+  <td>Flag to specify one or more app namespace-label pairs whose health is also monitored as part of the chaos experiment, in addition to a primary application specified in the <code>.spec.appInfo</code>. <b>NOTE</b>: If the auxiliary applications are deployed in namespaces other than the AUT, ensure that the chaosServiceAccount is bound to a cluster role and has adequate permissions to list pods on other namespaces. </td>
 </tr>
 <tr>
   <th>Type</th>